 Whistle Blower Policy

 The Company has adopted a Whistle Blower Policy to provide appropriate avenues to the employees to bring to the attention of the management any issue which is perceived to be in violation of or in conflict with the fundamental business principles of the Company.
-The Company has provided dedicated e-mail addresses email@example.com and firstname.lastname@example.org for reporting such complaints.
+The Company has provided dedicated e-mail addresses firstname.lastname@example.org and email@example.com for reporting such concerns.
 Alternatively, employees can also send written communications to the Company.
 The employees are encouraged to raise any of their concerns by way of whistle blowing and none of the employees have been denied access to the Audit Committee.
 The Company Secretary is the designated officer for effective implementation of the policy and dealing with the complaints registered under the policy.
 All cases registered under the Code of Business Principles and the Whistle Blower Policy of the Company, are reported to the Committee of Executive Directors and are subject to the review of the Audit Committee.
+The Whistle Blower Policy is available on the website of the Company www.hul.co.in

 Share Dealing Code